 What is the Reverse Sear Method?

-- Reverse searing is a cooking technique used to achieve a perfectly cooked, juicy steak with a beautiful crust.
-Instead of searing first and then finishing it in the oven, the reverse sear method reverses that process.
+- Reverse searing is a great way to cook a thick, juicy steak with a crispy crust.
+Instead of searing first and then finishing in the oven, this method does the opposite.

-- The steak is first cooked at a low temperature, either in the oven or on a grill over indirect heat until it reaches a few degrees below your desired internal temperature.
-This slow cooking process allows the meat to cook evenly.
+- First, the steak is cooked low and slow in the oven or on a grill over indirect heat until it's just a few degrees below your target temperature.
+This helps it cook evenly.

 - Thick-Cut Ribeye Steak: When picking out your ribeye, aim for a thick cut, about 1.5 to 2 inches.
 Look for a steak with good marbling (those white streaks of fat throughout the meat).
 This marbling is key to a juicy, flavorful steak.